Ruks5/Travel_Planner_AlxCapstone_Project/README.md

 # Ver El Mundo (See the World) - Travel Planner Application

-This travek planner was designed with React, TailwindCSS, and the Amadeus Travel API.
+This travel planner was designed with React, TailwindCSS, and the Amadeus Travel API.
 The aim is to help users plan their dream vacations or relaxation time.
 They can set up their itienary by searching destinations, viewing flight offers, booking hotels, and creating personalized itineraries.

 ![Ver El Mundo](https://alxproject-travelplanner.netlify.app/)